 Dr Weber has disclosed that he has received consulting fees from Altor, AstraZeneca, Biond, Bristol-Myers Squibb, Celldex, CytomX, Genentech, GlaxoSmithKline, Incyte, Merck, Sellas, and Takeda, and has been a member on an advisory committee or review panel for Bristol-Myers Squibb, Celldex, CytomX, GlaxoSmithKline, Merck, Pfizer, and Sellas.
 He has further disclosed intellectual property rights and/or ownership interest in Altor, Biodesix, Biond, and CytomX and is named in a CTLAX biomarker patent by Moffitt.
 He is also named in a PDI biomarker patent by Biodesix.
 He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

-The employees of prIME Oncology have disclosed:
+The employees of prIME Oncology have disclosed no relevant financial relationships.

 Disclosure Regarding Unlabeled Use